pauldijou/redux-act/README.md

 const serializableAction = createAction('SERIALIZABLE_ACTION');
 ```

-When calling an action creator, the returned object will have the following properties:
+### action creator

+An action creator is basically a function that takes arguments and return an action which has the following format:

 - `__id__`: a generated id.
 Used by the reducers.
 Don't touch it.
 - `type`: totally useless for you, but provide support for devtools.